This chapter provides summaries of key policies with links to the complete policies where applicable.

 2.13.2 Election to or holding public office

-Such activity must be conducted on the individual's own time, and shall not interfere with university duties.
+Consistent with state law, employees are permitted to run for any elective office, including any partisan political office.
+Such activity must be conducted on the employee’s own time and shall not interfere with university duties.

 The policy is subject to any applicable provision of law or determination of the Missouri Ethics Commission.